Skip to content

 • $15K > $0: Waiting for $100K valuation that might never come means losing $15K that's available now.

-What to Build for Flipping
+What Should You Build for Flipping?

 Highly Flippable